 Melanie Faye grew up in Nashville, but she doesn’t credit Music City with her success.
 She credits Guitar Hero.
-Yes, that Guitar Hero, the video game that allows players to mimic the sounds and moves of their favorite stars.
+Yes, that Guitar Hero, the video game that allows players to mimic the sounds and moves from their favorite stars.
 For Faye, it was Michael Jackson.

 “I don’t think growing up in Nashville introduced me to guitar players,” Faye says.
 “My parents were chemists.
 I was not able to go to bars and see local shows.
 Guitar Hero introduced me to all this music I was not exposed to.
 Guitar Hero looked really cool.
 It made me feel empowered.”